 Figure 2.
 GV spectrum of the currently accepted geomagnetic timescale CKGPTS95 (calibration), Table 1, in the 1-40-My long band, from raw data (no preprocessing including any padding, filtering, or tapering).
 There are no 99%-significant spectral peaks, as expected after narrowing the band, which has left out the only two 99%-significant periods from the spectral band of interest, Figure 1, as they both are < 1 My.
-At the 95%-significance level are the lead (main) modulation P = 9.34737 My, and its all eight fractional harmonics (2π /n modulations of the axial precession), ordered in a series $P_i = P/i$, i = 1,...,n, Table 2.
-Further analysis, in which axial- and apsidal-precessional periods get mathematically suppressed, e.g., Taylor and Hamilton (1972), i.e., ignored (thereinafter: enforced), has enabled the separation of the reflections, revealing four of nine periods as predominantly axial precession's reflections and four apsidal precession's reflections.
+At the 95%-significance level are the lead (main) modulation P = 9.34737 My, and its all eight fractional harmonics $(2\pi/n)$ modulations of the axial precession), ordered in a series $P_i = P/i$, i = 1,...,n, Table 2.
+Further analysis, in which axial-and apsidal-precessional periods get mathematically suppressed, e.g., Taylor and Hamilton (1972), i.e., ignored (thereinafter: enforced), has enabled the separation of the reflections, revealing four of nine periods as predominantly axial precession's reflections and four apsidal precession's reflections, respectively.
+One of the reflections turned out to be due to a combined effect of the two precessions.
 As in Figure 1, the respective statistical fidelity values for spectral peaks are shown with the power trend overlaid.